-Incineration of sewage sludge takes place at 5 plants in Denmark (reference is made to table 5.7).
+Incineration of sewage sludge takes place at 5 plants in Denmark (reference is made to table 5.8).
 Of these Lynetten and Spildevandscenter Avedøre are the two major plants.
 The emission from Lynetten and Avedøre will be reduced in the coming years because of new installations at the two plants.
-Avedøre will e.g. be equipped with dioxin filter /Stads- og havneingeniøren 1999/.
+Avedøre has been equipped with dioxin abatement.
 As the temperature in the incineration chamber exceeds 1000°C, it seems justified to assume that all or at least most of the dioxins present in sludge will be destroyed by the process.